gitluin/peachbar/README.md

 ## Bugs
 * When a module fails to return, the entire `sys` area fails.
 * When sending SIGUSR2 to `peachbar-sara`, changes are not redrawn until a GrabNPrint (i.e. `sara` outputs information) is executed.
 Modules also disappear.
+* BARBG only changes in the middle part of the bar when relaunching lemonbar.
+Maybe replace with a "middle" section instead of setting -B?

 ## To-Do:
 * Command line options like reloading config?